Skip to content

 The location of the shelter is shown here in a current Google Earth view overlaid by the 1943 Allied intel sketch (shown with white lines):11

-Coordinates for the shelter were approximately N18°11.92 E99°24.67.
 The structure scaled out on both the Allied intel sketch and aerial photo at roughly 30m x 12m.
-The spacing between roof supports wasn’t sufficient to allow an aircraft to use it as a hangar (rather than in roofed shelters, aircraft were typically housed within open revetments, though none appear in the 1943 sketch).
-The purpose for the shed is unknown.
+The spacing between roof supports wasn’t sufficient to allow an aircraft to use it as a hangar (rather than in roofed shelters, aircraft were typically housed within open revetments, though none appear in the 1943 sketch (however they did appear in the now-lost 1954 aerial photo).
+The original purpose for the shed is unknown.

-1976: The USAF spacetrack radar station was closed.
+1976: The USAF spacetrack radar station (Ko Kha) was closed.

 Aftermath: today, on the ground